Cloudflare Tunnel as an alternative to Kubernetes ingress

 Conclusion

 Using Cloudflare Tunnel to expose your Kubernetes services is straightforward, simple, and secure.
-Additionally, you also benefit from Cloudflare's features such as caching, CDN, and DDoS protection.
+Additionally, you benefit from Cloudflare's features such as caching, CDN, and DDoS protection.